ScorchingShade/Vulnerous/README.md

 - **IP Finder Suite** - The IP Finder helps you to find both your public and private IP's with a quick command.
 - **Reconnaissance Suite** - The reconnaissance suite integrates several features from N-Map to intelligently find and document your results.
 Reports are generated to document analysed networks.
+- **The Encryptor©** - The Encryptor allows for a wider cryptographic access within Vulnerous.
+Read more about the encryptor at [Encryptor©](https://github.com/ScorchingShade/Encryptor)

 ## Understanding Vulnerous
 ![alt text](https://github.com/ScorchingShade/Vulnerous/blob/master/uml_vulnerous.png)